Lo-Hei-Yip/Dummy-Book-Shop/README.md

 # Dummy Book Shop

-This is a Dummy-Book-Shop created by Lo Hei Yip
+This is the source code for Dummy-Book-Shop created by Lo Hei Yip

 This website include 3 category: fiction, non-fiction, comic books.
 Each with 4 dummy products